Ovy

 What problem do you want to address with your idea and how do you solve it?

-Ovy's hero product: their Bluetooth basal thermometer with accompanying app ©Ovy
+The Hero product from Ovy: your Bluetooth basal thermometer with accompanying app ©Ovy

 The two founders Eva and Lina Wüller ©Ovy